 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), written by international experts in mental health, classified autism spectrum disorder (ASD) as a developmental disorder in which the symptoms are visible within the first two years of their life.
-Although the exact cause of autism is still unknown, there are a few common behavioural traits in autistic people, in differing degrees.
+Although the exact cause of autism is still unknown, there are a few common behavioral traits in autistic people, in differing degrees.

 Children and teens who have autism find it difficult to communicate and interact with people.
-They are stressed in social situations, restricted in their interests, exhibit repetitive behaviour and find it challenging to function in group environments such as schools, social situations, offices, etc.
+They are stressed in social situations, restricted in their interests, exhibit repetitive behavior and find it challenging to function in group environments such as schools, social situations, offices, etc.

 The disorder is called “spectrum” because symptoms have a wide range from mild to severe.
 Below are some of their typical behavioural traits.

 - Inability to show objects to others